 Please do not contact our clinics or the IRMAC appointment line for COVID-19 vaccine appointments.
 They are not part of the appointment process.

-Asymptomatic COVID-19 testing will now be covered by TRICARE at locations such as Walgreens through Aug 31, 2021 due to an extension of the 2020 Supplemental Health Care Program.
-You can view the policy memo here.
+Asymptomatic COVID-19 testing is covered by TRICARE for active duty service members at locations such as Walgreens through Aug 31, 2021 due to an extension of the 2020 Supplemental Health Care Program.
+Click here to view the policy memo.

 Click here to view a message from the Secretary of Defense on COVID-19 Vaccinations.